This Project is in progress.

 Baker does not use this character consistently: the umlauts appears over every “y” in the 1670 book, it does not appear at all in the 1672 book, and it appears randomly (though frequently) in the 1675 book.
 It is not yet clear why Baker uses this character, though one user on Zooniverse has suggested that it might be Dutch in origin.
 If the character is indeed an indicator of Dutch influence, then it is possible that Baker might have picked it up while traveling in continental Europe.

-Perhaps most interestingly of all, the 1675 book contains several sections that seem to suggest that Baker may have been personally involved in alchemical and early scientific pursuits.
-A section entitled “of mille foile or yarrowe and his greate uertue” details how she experimented on her goats with mille foile to determine the herb’s effectiveness in the treatment of ulcers (fol.
+Perhaps most interestingly of all, the 1675 book contains several sections that seem to suggest that Baker was keen to learn more about early scientific pursuits.
+She copied large sections out of printed books.
+For example, one section entitled “of mille foile or yarrowe and his greate uertue” details experiments on goats with mille foile to determine the herb’s effectiveness in the treatment of ulcers (fol.
 18v).

-Later in this same section, she also describes in relatively graphic detail how she personally witnessed “aboue an hundred” dissections (fol.
+She also describes in relatively graphic detail witnessing “aboue an hundred” dissections (fol.
 19r).

-It is not entirely clear whether these were human dissections, but a passage referring to “men and women” immediately preceding the description seems to suggest that they were.
 Finally, the book is appended by a treatise on alchemy as one of the four pillars of medicine (fol.
-133v).
-Baker refers to the alchemist in this treatise using the pronoun “she” rather than the universal “he,” breaking with the conventions of her time and possibly indicating herself as an alchemist.
-These sections all seem to suggest that Baker might have engaged directly with scientific experimentation and alchemical studies, both of which were unconventional practices for a woman of the seventeenth century.
+133v), which we have so far been unable to trace.
+Baker refers to the alchemist in this treatise using the pronoun “she” rather than the universal “he,” which breaks with the conventions of her time and possibly indicates that she saw herself as an alchemist.
+These sections suggest not only the breadth of her reading, but that Baker was interested in scientific experimentation and alchemical studies, both of which were unconventional practices for a woman of the seventeenth century.
 Hopefully with further research we will discover more about Margaret Baker, whom her recipe books reveal to be a highly unusual and well-learned woman.

 Monterey Hall, AB-BA, University of Colorado, Colorado Springs, Summer 2016.